annashipman/annashipman.github.io/_posts/2019-04-23-finance-for-non-accountants.md

 Isabelle started by answering the question "what is even the point of a finance team?"

 There is a lot to know about finance.
 The current regulations are on dictionary-thin paper and stack up about four feet high.
-So the finance team take care of keeping on top of regulations, tax and the latest accounting standards, as well as reporting.
+So the finance team takes care of keeping on top of regulations, tax and the latest accounting standards, as well as reporting.

 They do budgeting and forecasting, and can also advise on strategic decisions.